 How do I structure my webpage?

 Like washing a car, you need to start at the top and work your way down.
-First impressions count, so what is at the top is most important to Google, and as you work your way down, it becomes less and less important.
+First impressions count, so what is at the top is most important to Google, and as you work your way down, it becomes more minor and less critical.

-You will often hear people refer to this as “Above the fold,” which means what people see on their computer before they start scrolling down the page; this is because it’s the first thing people see and makes the biggest impact.
+You will often hear people refer to this as “Above the fold,” which means what people see on their computer before scrolling down the page because it’s the first thing people see and makes the most significant impact.

 - Title Tag – this entices people to click on your search result